shapeshed/nodejsbook.io/_posts/2011-08-21-table-of-contents.md

     * Parse Data Received From Twitter's Streaming API
     * Push Third-Party Data Out To Clients In Real-Time
     * Create A Real-Time Graph
-    * Whether There Is More Love Or Hate In The World According To Twitter
+    * Whether There Is More Love Or Hate In The World
 * Chapter 15: JSON APIs
     * What An API Is
     * What JSON Is And How You Can Use It With Node.js